amacarrilla/conferenceScheduling/README.md

 * Afternoon sessions begin at 1pm and must finish in time for take some beers with the mates.
 * The beers have to start no earlier than 4:00 and no later than 5:00.
 * The talk titles can't have numbers in it.
-* The talk lenght are either in minutes (not hours) or FASTTALK (5 minutes).
+* The talk length are either in minutes (not hours) or FASTTALK (5 minutes).
 * Talks will start and end ON TIME.
 There no need gaps between sessions.

 Example Test input (Talk names from Big Data Spain 2018):
 -Advancing Human Exploration 60min
--MLflow: Accelerating the Machine Learning Lifecycle 45min -Deep Learning and the technology behind Self-Driving Cars s 30min
--AI Adoption in Enterprise 45min
+-MLflow: Accelerating the Machine Learning Lifecycle 45min -Deep Learning and the technology behind Self-Driving Cars 30min -AI Adoption in Enterprise 45min
 -An image is worth a thousand words 45min
 -Data Lakes for Financial Entities FASTTALK